After finishing the first novel in the Ringu trilogy by Koji Suzuki last week it was clear I hadn’t devoured a book so quickly in a long time.

 - Be creative with how and when the clock starts ticking

-- Make sure the stakes are high and always question if they can go any higher (something I find extremely difficult).
+- Make sure the stakes are high and always question if they can go any higher.

-- Flesh out the characters to the point where they become so beautifully rich and complex they could turn up at your door right now and shake your hand (we need to do this anyway of course but making readers care about the characters and therefore their fate is vital if the time limit technique is going to work).
+- Flesh out the characters to the point where they become so beautifully rich and complex they could turn up at the door right now and shake our hand.

 - And finally, when we’re writing fast paced stories to imagine all the different ways we can slow down the pace without resorting to clichés and making the prose drag and bump across the floor.